Artemmkin/terraform-statelock/README.md

 * Run terraform destroy in the root directory
 * Remove the state files from the bucket:
 ```
-$ aws s3 rm s3://terraform-state-960 --recursive # use the name of your bucket
+$ aws --region us-east-1 s3 rm s3://terraform-state-960 --recursive # use the name of your bucket
 ```
 * Run terraform destroy in `terraform-required` directory